-I firmly believe that syrup made from refined sugar cannot be changed into honey, but not everyone agrees.
+I have no doubt that syrup made from refined sugar cannot be changed into honey, but not everyone agrees.
 Bees do indeed break down sugar (sucrose) into its component parts (fructose and glucose).
 But that enzymatic process does not make honey, just as adding invertase to sugar syrup does not make honey.

 At any rate, I thought I would let you read the rebuttal and decide for yourself.
 This comment arrived this week attached to a different post on the same subject, “What’s really in the bottle?” but it rebuts my most recent post “Is your honey cut with sugar syrup?” in the same way.
 I deleted references to other commenters for their privacy.